-Towing is serious business.
-It doesn’t matter whether you’re pulling a small, single-axle 5×10-foot open utility trailer, a 30-foot dual-axle travel trailer, or a 40-foot triple-axle gooseneck trailer, towing needs to be approached with a “safety first” mindset.
+Hauling stuff is serious business.
+It doesn’t matter whether you’re pulling a small, single-axle 5×10-foot open utility trailer, a 30-foot dual-axle travel trailer, or a 40-foot triple-axle gooseneck trailer, if you’re hauling stuff, proper trailer loading techniques need to be approached with a “safety first” mindset.
 Not only may your life depend on it, the health and safety of someone else might as well.
-While you may have great driving skills, how you configure and maintain your trailer could determine the end result when a situation out of your control arises.
+While you may have great driving skills, proper trailer loading could determine the end result when a situation out of your control arises.

 Each towing situation is different and depends on the type, size, and overall weight of the trailer.
 For example, towing an open trailer offers better visibility than an enclosed trailer.
 Bumper towing creates challenges not inherent to fifth-wheel/gooseneck towing, due to the placement of the connection location on the tail of the tow rig whereas a fifth-wheel/gooseneck’s hitch weight is distributed more evenly on the tow rig due to its forward location.

 - Tire PSI.
 Tire PSI.
 Tire PSI – underinflated trailer tires can cause just as many problems as an overinflated tire in terms of working outside its engineered specs.
-The underinflated tire ends up absorbing the work the suspension was intended to do.
+An underinflated tire ends up absorbing the work the suspension was intended to carry.

 - Trailer Capacity – We have all hauled more than the trailer is certified for.
 Knowing what your equipment weighs and the trailer’s ability to carry it (don’t forget about the trailer’s own weight) is critical.
 You can utilize any many major certified truck scales to see the weight you’re hauling.